 Comments or Questions:

-Written comments can also be provided before or after the meeting to the Township Planning Department noted below.
+Written comments can be provided to the Township Planning Department noted below.
 For more information and/or to be notified of subsequent meetings or the decision of the Township of Scugog Council, please contact Township Planning Staff by emailing planning@scugog.ca.

 To Be Notified of the Decision: If you wish to be notified of the decision of the Township of Scugog on the proposed Official Plan Amendment and Zoning By-law Amendment, you must make a written request to the Office of the Township Clerk, Township of Scugog, 181 Perry Street, Port Perry, ON L9L 1A7.